 US President Donald Trump has amassed the largest buildup of American forces in the Middle East since 2003 to increase pressure on the Islamic Republic to reach a deal, with the open question being whether the two sides’ redlines can overlap just enough to avoid a broader war.

-Israel would only support a deal that neutralizes both the nuclear and ballistic missile threats, whereas Trump has signaled readiness to reach a deal even if he achieves less than fully neutralizing those threats, especially regarding ballistic missiles, as long as he can portray his achievements as far beyond Obama's.
+Israel would only support a deal that neutralizes both the nuclear and ballistic missile threats, whereas Trump has signaled a readiness to reach a deal even if he achieves less than fully neutralizing those threats, especially regarding ballistic missiles, as long as he can portray his achievements as being far beyond Obama’s.

 What is at stake?

-Iran has, over the decades, developed an advanced and large-scale uranium enrichment program.
-While enriched uranium can be used as fuel in power plants at various purity levels, at high levels it can be used to make nuclear weapons.
+Iran has, over the decades, developed an advanced and large-scale uranium-enrichment program.
+While enriched uranium can be used as fuel in power plants at various purity levels, at high levels, it can be used to make nuclear weapons.

 USS Gerald R. Ford aircraft carrier leaves Souda Bay on the island of Crete, Greece, February 26, 2026